8. Clip View

 To replace the sample referenced by the clip with a different one, drop the new sample directly from the browser into the Clip View.
 Clip settings like pitch and volume will be retained.
 The Warp Markers will be retained only if the new sample has the exact same length as the old sample.

-The Sample Editor’s right-click(Win) / CTRL-click(Mac) context menu includes the Manage Sample File command.
+The Sample Editor’s context menu includes the Manage Sample File command.
 This opens the File Manager for the current Set with the sample referenced by the clip selected.
-From there, you can replace and destructively edit the sample (see ‘Viewing and Changing a Live Set’s File References’), in such a way that all clips and instruments referencing the sample will be affected.
-You can also use the Show in Browser command in the right-click(Win) / CTRL-click(Mac) context menu to reveal the file in the browser.
+From there, you can replace and destructively edit the sample, in such a way that all clips and instruments referencing the sample will be affected.
+You can also use the Show in Browser command in the context menu to reveal the file in the browser.

-The Notes tab/panel’s transform tools allow for fast manipulation of a MIDI clip’s contents.
+The Pitch and Time Utilities options allow for fast manipulation of a MIDI clip’s contents.
 These controls affect the selected notes or time range.
 If nothing is selected, they affect the whole clip.

 • Reverse reverses the selection so that the last note swaps places with the first note.